oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 We're going to simulate a crash in our program, this will cause the container to exit, and Kubernetes will idntify this and start a replacement container for us.

-Using the name of the storefront pod above let's connect to the container in the pod using kubectl, and then use ps to see what processes are running in it
+Using the name of the storefront pod above let's connect to the container in the pod using kubectl, and then use ps to see what processes are running in it:

+-  `kubectl exec storefront-65bd698bb4-cq26l -ti -- /bin/bash`
+  - In the container, type : `ps -ef`

 ```
-$ kubectl exec storefront-65bd698bb4-cq26l -ti -- /bin/bash
-root@storefront-65bd698bb4-cq26l:/# ps -ef
 UID        PID  PPID  C STIME TTY          TIME CMD
 root         1     0  0 12:23 ?
 00:00:29 java -server -Djava.awt.headless=true -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -cp /app/resources:/app/classes:/app/libs/* com.oracle.labs.helidon.storefront.Main
 root        47     0  0 14:04 pts/0    00:00:00 /bin/bash